Original camera negative: Procedures in the laboratory

 Jamil Albina with a film dryer drying original camera negatives at the American Colony in Jerusalem, 1930s.

 After the film is processed by the film lab, camera rolls are assembled into lab rolls of 1,200 to 1,500 ft.
 Work prints may be made for viewing dailies or editing the picture on film.

 Once film editing is finalized, a negative cutter will conform the negative using the Keykode on the edge of the film as a reference, cutting the original camera negative and incorporating any opticals (titles, dissolves, fades, and special effects), and cementing it together into several rolls.

 The edited original negative is then copied to create a safety positive which can be used as a backup to create a usable negative.
 At this point, an answer print will be created from the original camera negative, and upon its approval, interpositives (IPs) and internegatives (INs) are created, from which the release prints are made.
 Generally speaking, the original camera negative is considered too important and delicate to be used for any processes more than necessary, as each pass through a lab process carries the risk of further degrading the quality of the negative by scratching the emulsion.
 Once an answer print is approved, the interpositives and internegatives are regarded as the earliest generation of the finished and graded film, and are almost always used for transfers to video or new film restorations.
 The original camera negatives is usually regarded as a last resort in the event that all of the intermediate elements have been compromised or lost.

-The more popular a film is, the higher the likelihood that the original negative is in a worse shape, due to the need to return to the original camera negative to strike new interpositives to replace the exhausted ones, and thus create more internegatives and release prints.
+The more popular a film is, the higher the likelihood that the original negative is in a worse condition, due to the need to return to the original camera negative to strike new interpositives to replace the exhausted ones, and thus create more internegatives and release prints.
 Before 1969, 35mm prints were struck directly from the original negative, often running into hundreds of copies, and causing further wear on the original.